 UWP adds value to scholarly work through considered and diligent editorial input, professional layout and design, and worldwide dissemination.

 UWP books and journals make essential research and analysis by its academic authors freely available to other researchers, policymakers, opinion leaders, and to the general public.

-UWP strives to keep open access costs as low as possible, through a transparent but sustainable business model.
+UWP strives to keep open access costs as low as possible, through sustainable and diverse sources of income.

 We encourage our authors to make their publications and any research data or software associated with all books and articles openly archived whenever possible.
 The Virtual Research Environment and institutional repository, WestminsterResearch, is available for this purpose.
 This greatly increases the reusability and impact of work, leading to increased citations and chances for collaboration.

 If you are interested in publishing a book, starting a new journal or transferring an existing one, please contact us.

 The University of Westminster is a charity and a company limited by guarantee.
 Reg no. 977818 England